BG4zi/BG4zi/README.md

 - 👋 Hi, I’m @BG4zi
 - 👀 I’m interested in Computer Science, Machine Learning,Image Processing, Network and Linguistics
-- 🌱 I’m currently learning Vulkan, Rust
+- 🌱 I’m currently learning Embedded Systems.
-- 📫 How to reach me on this email -> burakg4zichetin@gmail.com
+- 📫 You can reach me on this email -> burakg4zichetin@gmail.com
 - ⚡ Fun fact: The word "robot" comes from the Czech word robota, meaning "forced labor"—and it was first used in a 1920 play about AI-like machines! 🤖

 <!---